 Now, watch this short video by artist Juan Delcan for a summary of how shelter in place and social distancing disrupt the spread of COVID-19

-The Centers for Disease Control and Prevention listed some recommendations on how to protect yourself:
+The Centers for Disease Control and Prevention listed some recommendations on how to protect yourself and others:

 - Wash your hands often with soap and water for at least 20 seconds (Here’s a video on how.
 And this video shows how to wash all parts of your hands [hint: it’s harder than you think].)